Global uniqueness of large stable CMC spheres in asymptotically flat Riemannian three-manifolds: Introduction

 The trouble with the application of the De Lellis--M\"uller estimate above is that it uses up too much of the favorable terms

 coming from the Euclidean bending energy and the Christodoulou--Yau estimate.
-However, at this point, the proximity in $C^{1,\alpha}$ of $\Sigma$ to a large coordinate sphere allows us to show that the classical Minkowski inequality (with the sharp constant) \emph{almost} holds for $\Sigma$.
-Using this inequality instead of the De Lellis--M\"uller estimate, we obtain improved roundness estimates for $\Sigma$.
-With these new estimates, the error terms that arise in the argument can all be absorbed into the favorable terms \eqref{errorbendingaux}, and we can finish the argument by using the full force of the ensuing estimate for \eqref{playoffSchwarzschild} in terms of $H$.
+However, at this point, the proximity in $C^{1,\alpha}$ of $\Sigma$ to a large coordinate sphere allows us to show that the classical Minkowski inequality -- with the \textsl{sharp} constant -- \textsl{almost} holds for $\Sigma$; see Appendix \ref{sec:Minkowski}.
+Using this in place of the De Lellis--M\"uller estimate, we obtain improved roundness estimates for $\Sigma$.
+We can then absorb all remaining error terms into the favorable terms \eqref{errorbendingaux}.
+This leads to the desired estimate.